 Topical use may seem safe and fairly easy to administer for skin issues.
 However, your cat will most likely lick off the oil after it has been applied.
 This means the cat ingests the oil and potentially irritates the skin in that area.
 You can use an over-the-counter shampoo with organic coconut oil (although most cats don't usually appreciate getting a full bath), but make sure it is intended for use on cats.

 Oral use may be an option if your vet approves.
-Make sure you follow your vet's advice for quantity and frequency.
+Make sure you follow your vet's advice for quantity and frequency and formula.
 They will be able to tell you a proper dosage so that you don't accidentally give too much at a time and end up with a greasy, diarrhea mess on your hands.
 They can also advise you on the risks versus benefits of oral coconut oil if your cat is prone to gaining weight, or has a history of pancreatitis, irritable bowel disorder, or any other disease or metabolic condition.
 Oral coconut oil may exacerbate some health issues, especially diseases that make cats metabolize fat inefficiently.